Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

-You can easily sell a digital course to Facebook group members if the group is highly targeted to the niche your course is in.
+As part of your strategy to monetize a facebook group, you can easily sell a digital course to Facebook group members if the group is highly targeted to the niche your course is in.

 For example, if you have a course that teaches freelance writing, make a group about freelance writing for beginners.